thoughtbot/apprenticeship/markdown/onboarding-packet.md

 someone wants to work with you!

 ## Investment Days
 You should use investment days to work on open-source projects, or internal thoughtbot projects.
-For a list of ideas, you should look at the **Apprentice.io Projects** Trello board, which is available in the list of boards at: https://trello.com .
+For a list of ideas, you should look at the **Apprentice.io Projects** Trello board (https://trello.com).
 As always, if you don't see it there, ask your mentor for help.

 ## Feedback
 It's not easy, but you should get comfortable asking for and receiving feedback.
 People are nice and none of it is personal.
 It's a great way to develop professionally.